What to do

 Part 1

-Select a section of an item of Te Ao Haka for which you will create original choreography.
-Deepen your knowledge of the kaupapa of your chosen item by doing research, or discussing the kaupapa with someone you trust, like a kaiako, whānau member, kaumātua or friend.
+Select a section from a Te Ao Haka item for which you will create original choreography.
+Deepen your knowledge of the kaupapa of your chosen item by doing research, or discussing the kaupapa with someone you trust, like a kaiako, whānau member, kaumātua, or friend.

 Part 2